kimsjjkjn/PBPK_Propranolol/docs/Results.md

 - in vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885

 Figure 3.
-Human IV: In Vivo figure (figure 2A control data was used)
+Human IV: In Vivo figure from the literature (figure 2A control data was used)
   <img width="711" height="351" alt="Screenshot 2025-09-10 at 2 06 48 PM" src="https://github.com/user-attachments/assets/83b672f8-65d8-4171-b4b3-eead4938a100" />

+- 10.1371/journal.pone.0097885

 Figure 4.
 Human IV: Simulated vs Digitised In Vivo Propranolol Plasma Concentrations (in vivo data is in venous plasma concentration, so simulated data was also converted to venous plasma concentration).